(80): Kannywood Movie Review: HIJIRA

 film cannot be unconnected to the Prophet’s Hijra.

-Oftentimes, the bond between cinema
+The bond between cinema

 seeing it as a subtle way to debase their religion and culture.
 Presentations

-therefore, relentless in their efforts to counter this argument, to correct the
+therefore, relentless in their efforts to counter this argument to correct the

 (mis)conception.
 Some have gone far and recently adapted the famous story of

-of other films meant for Islamic evangelism.
-The epic drama, Hijira is arguably one of such.
+As-Habul Kahfi (The Seven Sleepers) from the Qur’an.
+There are several other films meant for Islamic evangelism.
+The epic drama Hijira is arguably one of such.

 Plot Summary